How to Prepare a Meeting with a Client and Win their Business – 6 Actionable Tips you can use Today

 I need some work done, can we hop on a call?

-Before the actual meeting takes place, there’s something important you need to do: prepare for the client meeting.
-Here is how you can get everything prepared and ready to sweep the client off their feet in a meeting.
+Before the actual meeting takes place, you need to prepare for it.
+Here is how to prepare for a meeting and sweep the client off their feet.

 This goes without saying but I have seen far too many meetings ruined because the freelancer/company missed this basic step.
 In an age of information, finding out more about a potential client is easier than ever before.

-I suggest looking up their website, googling the company name, looking at their LinkedIn profiles and other social media.
+I suggest looking up their website, their social media and any press coverage you can get your hands on.
 You can learn about the way they communicate and position themselves and you can find out how much value you can bring to them and how much you can improve your customer relationship.

 Also, it’s just common sense for some professions.
 As a writer, I’d often research potential clients’ websites and blogs to find out what people wrote before me so I could figure out why they wanted to hire me in the first place.

 Knowing what they already do before the client actually told me proved to be an advantage in the meetings.
-This applies to many types of jobs so do your research on the actual work that needs to be done if you can.
+This applies to many types of jobs so do your research on the actual work that needs to be done before you enter the meeting room.

 A lot of times, I would find out that the client is a bad fit based on the type of people hired before me.
 Other times, I would realize that I should charge the client more based on the results they were expecting to see.